ErikCikalleshi/SmartCity/README.md

 ### 1.1-Step Function

 1. Paste the workflow.yaml in the Step Function
+2. Do not forget to give the right permissions to the Step Function (LabRole)
+3. Before importing the lambda code, we have to create a layer.
+To do that you just will need to import the "layer.zip" into a custom layer like we did on week 6.
-2. For each lambda-process you have to create the lambda function separately and paste the code
+4. For each lambda-process you have to create the lambda function separately and paste the code
+5. We recommend to set an appropriate timeout for the functions especially for the rekognition lambda (we used 2 minutes)
+6. The layer create before must be added to the following functions (name took from the Step-function):
+   - upload_police_report
+   - update_firedepartment_report
+   - post_on_billboard

 ### 1.2-Bucket & EventBridge